- About Us

 Q. What amenities do you have in your office?

 A. Our reception room and operatories, with wonderful views, are professionally designed with your comfort in mind.
-We have a refreshment bar with hot coffees, teas, hot chocolate and water, the latest magazines, complimentary WiFi and treatment rooms with music and TV.
+We have a refreshment bar with water, the latest magazines, complimentary WiFi, and treatment rooms with music and TV.

 Q. What if I’m afraid of going to the dentist?